6 Best Apps To Learn Turkish As A Beginner

 Busuu - Best for Structured Learning with Community Feedback

-Busuu combines traditional language lessons with a social element where native Turkish speakers can review and correct your speaking and writing exercises.
-The app follows a structured curriculum that gradually introduces Turkish grammar concepts in digestible chunks, making it less overwhelming than jumping straight into complex rules.
+Busuu pairs standard language lessons with a social layer where native Turkish speakers review and correct your speaking and writing exercises.
+It follows a structured curriculum that introduces grammar in small, digestible chunks, so it feels far less overwhelming than being dropped straight into complex rules.

-While Busuu's community feedback feature is brilliant in theory, the execution needs work.
-The quality of corrections varies dramatically - sometimes you get detailed, helpful feedback from experienced Turkish speakers, other times you get brief, confusing comments that don't actually help you improve.
+The community feedback is great in theory, but the execution needs work.
+The quality of corrections swings a lot.
+Sometimes you get detailed, useful notes from experienced speakers, and other times you get a couple of vague lines that don't help you improve at all.

 Best Feature: Native speaker feedback on your Turkish writing and speaking exercises